Structuring content like a trail of breadcrumbs

 Then there is the sitemap and metadata pass, prompted by everything above.

-These tasks are the easiest category to overlook precisely because nothing visibly breaks if you skip it.
-The site looks fine.
-It just slowly becomes harder to find.
-Fortunately, it was flagged to me by my AI copilot in a routine code sweep.
+These tasks are the easiest category to overlook precisely because nothing visibly breaks if you skip them.
+The site looks fine, but it gradually slides into a state of dysfunction as you publish more content.

 Where next?